Planning to hire employees in Vietnam? Here’s a quick guide

 Vietnamese agencies can assist with hiring to accelerate recruitment and help you bridge language gaps.
 Agencies tend to be useful for niche or executive roles, where local market knowledge or language support may be necessary.
 The tradeoff, however, is a higher cost per hire and less direct control over finding candidates.

-If you’d like to retain control over candidate sourcing and selection, while outsourcing the burden of the administrative work, an EOR like Payoneer Workforce Management is ideal.
+If you’d like to retain control over candidate sourcing and selection, while outsourcing the burden of the administrative work, an EOR like Payoneer Workforce Management may be ideal.
 Your company leads the recruitment decisions, while the EOR helps handle employment contracts, onboarding, payroll, benefits, and compliance.

 Onboarding employees in Vietnam

-Once you’ve found your dream candidate, the next step to hire in Vietnam is onboarding.
+Once you’ve found a suitable candidate, the next step to engage talent in Vietnam is onboarding.
 Here are some key steps for a compliant and smooth onboarding experience in Vietnam:

 • Gather required documents: ID/passport, residence or local address, and educational certificates